Your Must-See Sports Headlines for Today, August 7

 RICH PAUL RULE?
 Fans, LeBron James Blast NCAA for New Agent Criteria

 The NCAA issued a memo to agents Monday outlining new criteria players testing the NBA draft waters.
-It quickly went viral as the “Rich Paul Rule,” appearing to target the Klutch Sports mastermind.
+By Tuesday, it went viral as the “Rich Paul Rule,” appearing to target the Klutch Sports mastermind.

 The new qualifications needed include: a bachelor’s degree (which Paul doesn’t have), NBPA certification for at least three consecutive years, professional liability insurance and completion of an in-person exam taken at the NCAA office in Indianapolis in early November.

 Paul is one of the NBA’s most powerful agents, recently being dubbed “King Maker” in a Sports Illustrated piece.
-He represents the likes of Anthony Davis, Ben Simmons, Draymond Green and LeBron James — his good friend and business partner.
+He represents the likes of Anthony Davis, Ben Simmons, Draymond Green and LeBron James — who also happens to be his good friend and business partner.

 LeBron responded to the new rules on Twitter shortly after they were announced and all he could do was laugh.